 The Education Futures Collaboration

-The Education Futures Collaboration is an independent organisation for educators and their partners who wish to work collaboratively to improve the quality of education.
+The Education Futures Collaboration is a registered charity, set up for educators and their partners who wish to work collaboratively to improve the quality of education.
 The Collaboration is managed by trustees from the Founding Member Organisations.
 Engagement in the Education Futures Collaboration is open to all organisations and individuals who support the AIMS of the Collaboration.

-The ideas, values and work strands underpinning the Education Futures Trust have been evolving for many years through the professional interests and work of a number of Founding Members.
+The ideas, values and work strands underpinning the Education Futures Trust have been evolving for many years through the professional interests and work of a number of Founding Members and Associates.
 In 2012, these people joined the parts together and formed the Education Futures Collaboration with support from the following members and organisations:

 Academy for Innovation, UK